WKTU: WQHT (1986–1988)

 A month after the station's launch, WQHT began adding an airstaff.
 Some of the first Hot 103 DJs to join WQHT were, Deborah Rath-Howell from KPWR in Los Angeles, Al Bandiero from WKTU, Johnny "Big John" Monds from WUSL in Philadelphia, Sunny Joe Allen from KC101, Frederick "Fast Freddie" Colon and Niecie Colon from WBLS, as well as Vanessa Scott, Rufus Hurt, and Mitchell Phillips, who were hold overs from WAPP.

 "Broadway" Bill Lee from KPKE in Denver joined the station around Christmas 1986 as the youngest of the Hot Jocks.
 Rick Allen also joined as Production Director, in addition to being the voice of WQHT's electronic prizedroid Robojock, and TM Communications customized KPWR's "K-Power!" jingle package for WQHT under the name of "The Hot Streak!" with Chuck on rapping vocals.

 By 1987, WQHT was making a name for itself by playing freestyle music in regular rotation.
 Artists such as Noel, Safire, The Cover Girls and TKA were made famous because they were played in heavy rotation right next to Mainstream Top 40 artists such as Exposé, Debbie Gibson and Taylor Dayne.
 Freestyle and club music from other cities such as Miami, who had (and continues to have) an active dance and club scene, wasn't ignored either.
 Company B and Tiger Moon, who were famous in the Florida club scene, were played on WQHT as well.
 In fact, Hot 103 pioneered custom station versions of songs, where the artists would change lyrics and sing about the station.
 Because of WQHT's success with the genre, WHTZ copied the station's success by adding a few Freestyle titles, as well as urban contemporary stations WBLS and WRKS, who were playing long versions of the records they played as well.

 That same year, WQHT added a local weekly countdown show called New York's Hot Tracks, hosted by Bill Lee, which counted down the top 10 selling 12" singles of the week.
-The show started on Sunday nights, then moved to Fridays at 6p.m., and then later at 5p.m.
+The show started on Sunday nights, then moved to Fridays at 6 pm, and then later at 5 pm.
 It featured short interview clips and aired sonovox numbers produced by Rick Allen identifying the chart position.
 "Hot Tracks" was produced, for a time, by PD Joel Salkowitz and researched by Angie Martinez, who would later become an afternoon host after the station flipped to Hip-Hop and R&B in 1992.
-(The show would later be hosted by Jeff Thomas, and was cancelled in 1993.)
+(The show would later be hosted by Jeff Thomas, and was cancelled in 1993).

 In July 1987, WQHT wanted to devote some airtime to older dance music at the urging of Al Bandiero.
 Management agreed, and thus began "The Disco Classics' Showcase", which would feature dance music older than seven years.
-The show was broadcast for an hour from 8 p.m.-9 p.m. on Sundays.
+The show was broadcast for an hour from 8 pm-9 pm on Sundays.
 In 1989, the show was expanded to two hours.
 Later hosts would be Paco Navarro in 1992 from WKTU fame, and Freddie Colon.
 The show lasted until 1994.